-1800 = Revolution of 1800

-1848 = Seneca Falls, the beginning of the women's movement
+1800 = Revolution of 1800 (election of Thomas Jefferson and peaceful exchange of power from Federalist Party, John Adams, to Democratic-Republican Party.
+1848 = Seneca Falls, the beginning of the women's movement identity.

 Key Concept 4.1: The United States began to develop a modern democracy and celebrated a new national culture, while Americans sought to define the nation's democratic ideals and change their society and institutions to match them.